 STEP 10.
 SEE REPORTS AND CHARTS

-- After test case execution is finished you may see the results of it using Test Reports section
+- After the test case execution is finished you may see the results of it using the Test Reports section

 - You can see the following page

-Test Plan Report – the document has options to define a content and a document structure.
+Test Plan Report – the document has options to define the content and a document structure.
 You may choose the info you want to get.

 Test Plan report (part of it)